Apple Fritters

 How to Make Apple Fritters

 Any homemade donut is a labor of love.
-My apple fritter recipe is no exception!
+My homemade apple fritters are no exception!
 But mama will they be worth it!
 There is nothing hard about this recipe, it just takes time.
 Also, be prepared for your house to smell like fried food for a good 24 hours.
 It’s totally normal.
 See my tips for getting rid of that fry smell below.
+For full recipe details, including ingredient measurements, see the printable recipe card at the bottom of this post.
+Here are my step by step instructions for making the best apple fritters:

 If you’ve ever made cinnamon rolls or homemade bread before, you can make this dough.
 The methods are all extremely similar.
 Proof the yeast in warm milk and a little granulated sugar.
 Set it aside to proof and then add in the remaining sugar, melted butter, bread flour and salt.

-While the dough is rising, cook one large granny smith apple in a little butter with some sugar and cinnamon until they are mostly tender.
+While the dough is rising, peel and dice one large granny smith apple.
+Cook in a little butter with some sugar and cinnamon until the apple pieces are mostly tender.

 What to look for: apples should still hold their shape but be mostly soft.
 You want them to hold together in the actual apple fritter after it’s been fried.